Mrs. Ballantyne looked me

 shove this damn thing right under my nose.
 Maybe the Grudge was

 But then the Puppy Dog swept

-in and assured me Mrs. Ballantyne had meant no harm.
+in to reassure me Mrs. Ballantyne had meant no harm.
 Calm down and

 see what she has to say.

 I listened to the